fastzhong/mth252/slides.md

 Solution 1: complexity $O(N) + O(KlogN)$

-1.  heapify
+1.  heapify (Min Heap)
 2.  pop $k$ times (remove_min)

 <br/>

 Solution 2: complexity $O(K) + O(NlogK)$

-1. create a Heap with size $k$, add element one by one:
+1. create a Max Heap with size $k$, add element one by one:
-    - if bigger than the top (min), replace it;
+    - if smaller than the top, replace it;
     - else skip it

 2. min()